Mattlister/designandconquer/README.md

 5. As I will be using the website on my portfolio, easy to find contact information will also be displayed on the site for a user to find.

-# Project Design

-* I've designed the website with minimal but engaging colour and content.
-As it's a single page application, I had to think how I could add a lot of content onto one page and not lose anything.

-# Image and colour

-* As you can see in the wireframes, I was originally going to use an orange border with the header contained inside but it lost something online and looked dated.
-I reviewed other sites that had more freedom in their approach as they weren't single page applications and so could offer more but
-  I didn't have that advantage.
-I had to think of a way that could showcase the site without being over worded and was pleasing to view from the outset.
-As explained above, the idea I had was that I wanted the user to see something, like something and choose something.
-If a user lands on the page, a large colourful bright displayed image was prominent on the page.
-It's crisp, clean and the heading stands out at the top with a clever description in the heading.
-"Design and Conquer" is what the user does.
-They see the image.
-Say climbing Mount Everest for instance.
-They hover over on a larger display or click on the image to make it flip when on a smaller screen.
-That way, you don't have the images auto flipping which spoiled the look on a smaller screen.

-* The user then has the choice to either click on "The Location" option which displays a map with 3 markers for starting points.
-They can also choose
-  "Information" which when clicked displays a brief piece of informatve info that explains what the adventure holds in store.
-There's also a video which when clicked will showcase a users experience of what a new user can expect.
-When watched, they can go to the "What We Do and How to Book"] below the header which again, showcases a users video with various adventures into a showreel.
-There's then a "Booking Here" button which displays a booking form which the user can fill in with some brief information.
-Once filled in, they click on the "Submit" button and that's when the holiday organisers would then go to work.
-I was trying to keep everything minimal but engaging without headache and I had to think of each step of a users experience.

-# Fonts

-* I tried and tested various fonts for the site.
-At the beginning, I had around 20 fonts all in one page and over a 2 hour period, tried each one and I found the Barrio font which I used for the header to be perfect.
-I asked various users and had the site reviewed within peer review in Slack took all the feedback onboard.
-The heading font had a positive response from users.

-* The second font I used, Megrim was again chosen from a long list of font choices.
-I thought it was cool, sharp and fitted in well with the design of the site.
-I used this for the smaller content fonts in the modals and it's response wasn't as good so I only this as a 2nd heading and description font.

-* My third main font used was Oxygen.
-This was clear, concise and fitted neatly into the modals and all readable sections.

- * Each font chosen wasn't done on a whim.
-I started off with around 20 fonts each time I tried something new.
-Tested and had them all reviewed and listened to the response of colleagues, friends, family and then my mentor and reviewers from the peers section in Slack.
-Each review helped me select the font options I have used as they have been postiviely received in each use and instance.

-# Images

-* Each image used was specifically chosen to showcase the holiday without any wording.
-I chose to use images because you instantly know what's represented behind the image. whether it's bike riding or shark cage diving.
-They're easy to see, understand and use.

-# Colours

-* As I used a strong visual background image, I wanted to use colours that would suit it throughout the site.

-# Styling

-* The style of the site as mentioned before is clean, neat and tidy.
-When landing on the site, everything is interactive so the user can immediately be intrigued from the offset.
-The images flip when hovered over, this then displays the background with Locaiton and Information.
-These automatically take the user to the next part of the site.
-Informaton holds a brief info on the site but enough to engage the customer.
-A video on each one shows what the holiday entails.
-You visually see the adventure.
-Close the box and go back to the flipped image, click on Location and add marker and you see your holiday destinations.
-The choices are displayed on the page, you can pick and then contact the organisers and they do the rest.

-### UX

-- I drew up various mock wireframes and initially had a a jumobotron header with a white background and then the 9 images on top.
-- It wasn't bold enough and so a single blown up image with a colourful picture I feel gives it a much bigger impact when viewed by
-- a user.

 ## Original wireframe concepts